Business Legalities

 What do I need to start a business?

 You only need three things: Money, more money, and even more money.
-As you know, “Money makes the world go around…” Okay, now honestly: an idea, money, and endurance.
+As you know, “Money makes the world go around…” Okay, now honestly: an idea, money, and endurance paired with drive to get it done.
 Starting from the conceptual perspective, there are two possibilities: you either have an idea or you buy an idea.
 Latter is called a franchise.
 Coming from the financial side, there are two ways to start: either you have assets or you buy assets – commonly referred to as a loan.
-Having your own fortune is the easiest way, but I do not think you would be reading this website if you were that rich.
-Receiving a loan is not the toughest way.
-Toughest is to obtain a bank loan.
-No kidding!
+Having your own fortune is the easiest way...
+It is not easy to obtain a bank loan!

 §